-The research discussed included novel approaches to patient education, cost barriers to healthcare, and treating rural populations and those with few economic resources.
+The research discussed included novel approaches to patient education, cost barriers to healthcare and treating rural populations and those with few economic resources.

-Understanding unique presentations of T2D
+Understanding unique presentations of type 2 diabetes (T2D)

 Diabetes, like many conditions, can not be treated as one-size-fits-all, and research out of India illustrates this well.
 The following is a synopsis of a presentation by Viswanathan Mohan, M.D., a leading diabetes doctor and researcher working in India.

 In India’s population, type 2 diabetes looks pretty different—the average age of onset is lower, obesity is less prevalent at diagnosis, and low HDL and high triglycerides are common features.